 Savings & Benefits Delivery (Contract management process) Minimum Savings and benefits are delivered from some contracts but not a part of any formal process.
-Developing Create a formal process for capturing savings and reporting benefits committed and subsequently delivered from all strategies authority Mature Savings capture from contracts and benefits realisation is applied uniformly across the organisation and reported quarterly to councillors/ CA Board.
+Developing Create a formal process for capturing savings and reporting benefits committed and subsequently delivered from all st Mature Savings capture from contracts and benefits realisation is applied uniformly across the organisation and reported quarterly to councillors/ CA Board.
 Recognition & Cultural Acceptance Minimum There is no recognition by the organisation of contract and relationship management.
 Only job roles which are fully designated to managing contracts are designated as contract manager in their title Developing There is recognition by the organisation of the importance of contract and relationship management Job roles are designated as contract manager or contain specific contract and management activity in their content description in some departments Mature Contract and relationship management is recognised by the organisation as being essential to its overall performance.
 Job roles are designated as contract and relationship manager or contain contract and relationship management activity in their content description as a formal policy.
 Performance is reviewed with job holders in their annual appraisals Skill & Knowledge Minimum Staff have limited access to any contract and relationship management skills (since COVID) and knowledge programmes.
 Developing Staff have access to general contract management training given as a one-off exercise rather than an ongoing skills enhancement programme Mature Contract and relationship management is acknowledged as a core competency across the organisation.
 Briefings on contract and relationship management are given in all induction and management programmes.
-Refresher programmes are available to all staff involved in contract and relationship management 1.1.4 (1) Delivery Considerations The achievement (1) Internal resource to manage and monitor delivery against these actions (2) External support to aid in developing processes and templates (3) A commitment from stakeholders to feed into the design of these processes
+Refresher programmes are available to all staff involved in contract and relationship management 1.1.4 (1) (2) External support to aid in develo I monitor delivery against these actions pping processes and templates rs to feed into the design of these processes